connxio/docs/docs/Adapters/Outbound/rest.md

 - **Headers & Authorization Header Type**: Add headers here as necessary to either authenticate the request or add other needed parameters.
 - **Send Acknowledgement**: Is explained [here](/Adapters/Outbound/Acknowledgment).
 - **Use Internal**: Uses the internal Restful adapter to resend the message back to CX.
 Is explained in detail under the  [carousel entry](#carousel).
 - **Duplicate Detection**: Terminate the message if the exact same has been processed any time the last five days.
-ConnXio does not guarantee that no duplicates will be sent.
+Connxio does not guarantee that no duplicates will be sent.
 - **Termination Status**: The status used for logged in when a duplicate is terminated.
 If left empty, the status will default to 'Terminated'

 ## Extending Logging